 Taking the first step

 Making the first step to seek counselling however may be daunting.
 I hope that this page and my website help explain what you can expect in working with me.
 If you would like to know more or to arrange an initial meeting, please give me a call.
-Finding the right counsellor is crucial; therefore I offer either a free initial 30-minute call or a reduced fee of £20 for the initial 60-minute session.
+Finding the right counsellor is crucial; therefore I offer a half-price initial 60-minute session.
 It is an opportunity for us both to assess whether counselling with me is right for you at this moment.

 Training, qualifications & experience